Skip to content

 There stands a Tiler “with a drawn sword in his hand.”
 No symbol in Freemasonry is anything less than the idea symbolized.
 The Tiler’s sword, too, has a much greater significance to be explored.
 In this presentation, uncover some of the histories of the Tiler’s sword, its symbolism in our degree lectures, and its allegorical uses beyond that of a tool of defense against an invasion of privacy.

-A Drone in the Hive of Nature – Where are You in Your Masonic Journey? – 20 Minutes
+A Drone in the Hive of Nature – Where are You in Your Masonic Journey? – 20-30 Minutes

-American Freemasonry in the Trenches – The Craft During the Great War” 20 Minutes
+American Freemasonry in the Trenches – The Craft During the Great War” 20 – 30 Minutes

-How did American Lodges cope with their members being called up to fight?
-What was the experience of Freemason on the front lines, in the rear, in captivity, and back home?
-After the war, what new challenges did Freemasonry face?
-In this presentation, explore all these aspects of the War to End All Wars and its impacts on American Freemasonry.
+During World War I, Freemasons worldwide found themselves on opposing sides of a war which challenged the ideal of universal fraternity.
+At the time war broke out in 1914, four-fifths of the world’s Freemasons lived in the United States.
+How did American Lodges cope with their nation’s neutrality and subsequently their members heading “Over There”?
+What was the experience of a Freemason on the front lines, in the rear, in captivity, back home, and after the war?
+In this presentation, explore all these aspects of Freemasonry during the “War to End All Wars” and some of its impacts on American Freemasonry.

 Travel Information: Wes is always happy to do presentations virtually and is available to speak in person at events in the Hampton Roads and Eastern Shore regions of Virginia, along with northeastern North Carolina.
 For non-local events up to 6 hours’ driving distance away from Hampton Roads (or farther away if flying), he respectfully requests that lodging and travel costs be reimbursed at a minimum.